Wise Online - View Week

 It can be said that the mind is like velco for the negative and teflon for the positive.
 Negative experiences and events stick, whereas the positive experiences fall away.

 In the context of resilience and wellbeing the negativity bias impacts both in a negative way.
 When we focus on the difficult, adaptability and flexibility are impacted.
-We feel more weighed down, heavy.
-Our sense of joy, happiness and wellbeing is also dimmed and surpressed.
-The good news is the mind is not fixed it can be changed over time.
-We know this as neuroplasticity.
+We feel more weighed down and heavy.
+Our sense of joy, happiness and wellbeing is also dimmed and suppressed.
+The good news is the mind is not fixed, it can be changed over time.
+This is neuroplasticity.

 Mindfulness meditation supports the re-training of the mind to change its habits.
 Neuroscience tells us that we can use the plasticity of the mind to rebalance the negativity bias by training and directing our attention towards the positive events and feelings that we experience.
 In only 21 days of a daily gratitude practice we can build more positive emotion in the brain.
 This week is about re-wiring the brain to feel and experience more positive emotion.

 As we continue practicing ‘mental reps’ for our brain by coming back to the breath and body whenever our mind wanders, we can start to pay attention to where our mind is wandering to.
 Opening up our awareness to moments of good, as well as pleasant sensations or feelings in our body is key here.
 This will help us to pay more attention to the good around us and within us.
 As we continue to develop qualities of a good heart such as kindness, compassion, connection, gratitude, honesty, authenticity and empathy, this will also build more positive emotion in our brain.

 How does mindfulness training improve our mental health and re-wire our brain?

 Well-being has been found to be elevated when individuals are better able to sustain positive emotion; recover more quickly from negative experiences; engage in empathic and altruistic acts; and express high levels of mindfulness.